Global Shares Higher As Fed Begins Meeting And Japan Hikes Rates - UrduPoint

 In London, Unilever closed up more than three percent after announcing plans to spin off its ice cream operations and slash thousands of jobs.

-German investor confidence surged more than expected in March, a key survey showed Tuesday, on growing expectations that the European Central Bank will start cutting interest rates soon, helping to lift continental shares.
+German investor confidence surged more than expected in March, a key survey showed Tuesday, helping to lift continental shares.

 The Bank of Japan's rate increase was its first since 2007, moving them out of negative territory.